wp-plugins/esaudioplayer/readme.txt

 1. This is a preview in the color setting in the admin screen

 == Changelog ==

+= 1.7.3 =
+* Solved the problem that the plugin does not work under the domain mapping installation.
+* Solved the problem that an error occured when using with PHP 5.4.

 = 1.7.2 =
 * Solved the problem that not working in IE8.